lukoucky/gomoku/README.md

 ## Playing the game

-Game have only two players.
+Game have only three players to choose from.
 * Human player - that is you.
 You can click on game board with mouse to make your move
 * Random player - only AI you can play against so far.
 It just chose random valid move and play it
+* MiniMax player - using minimax with alpha-beta pruning to find the best move.
+Still work in progress and not recomended for boards larger than 6x6.

 ## Future plans